elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Who asks for grace?
 - who tries by this incongruous word to erase the blackboard and fire?
-Who is asking
-- grace?
+- Who asks for grace?
 - Do I ask for grace from my irritated eyes?
 - don't I suffer my irreparable visions?
 - and I don't need a harpoon.
 And I don't need a sledge axe.